qualcomm/Startup-Demos/CV_VR/IoT-Robotics/people_detection/README.md

 Replace <ip_address> with the actual IP address of the target RB3 Gen2 device.

-## 2.6 Install Packages on RB3 Gen2
+## 8. Install Application Installers on RB3 Gen2

 This section explains how to set up the Wayland display on RB3 Gen2 to view the application execution on the HDMI display and install the necessary packages.
 This setup also includes enabling logging for debugging purposes.